Amazon UK buy buttons on Knock earn us a small commission at no cost to you. Here's how we choose →

 How much does a simple phone for a child cost in the UK?

 Last updated 26 May 2026.
-We refresh the ranges every quarter against UK retail prices.
+Ranges are refreshed best-effort quarterly, with the date stamped on the page, against UK retail prices.

 Where every UK basic phone for a child sits.